BINAH25/microservices/README.md

    - Producer-Consumer pattern implementation with RabbitMQ
    - OpenTelemetry integration for observability
    - Prometheus integration for metrics collection

+4. **Infrastructure** (Terraform-based)
+   - AWS cloud infrastructure as code
+   - ECS Fargate for containerized services
+   - RDS databases for persistent storage
+   - ALB for load balancing and routing
+   - Route53 for DNS management
+   - ACM for SSL/TLS certificates
+   - ECR for container registry
+   - VPC networking with public and private subnets
+   - AWS Secrets Manager for credentials

 ## Application Screenshots